 - While there are many unanswered questions, it is clear that the guidance reflects the spirit of the Executive Order in encouraging broad application of the requirement to fully vaccinate contractor employees.
-The exceptions to this order are few and far between contractors should assume that they will need to be in compliance with this order by December 8, 2021. - Full vaccination is defined as two weeks after the final required dose of a COVID vaccine.
-That means companies will need employees to receive their first vaccine does by November 3, 2021 in order to meet the deadline of December 8, 2021. - The requirements are broad and apply to a wide cross section of a company's work force and subcontractors.
-Contractors should begin working with their human resources and legal departments now (if they have not already) to establish a clear plan of action and communicate that policy and process to all employees and subcontractors before the December 8 deadline. - The guidance provides for medical or religious exemptions but does not elaborate on what constitutes a valid basis for such an exemption.
+The exceptions to this order are few and far between contractors should assume that they will need to be in compliance with this order by January 4, 2022. - However, DON'T cancel or walk away from your Government contract because you feel that your company can not meet these "deadlines."
+As questions and concerns continue to pour into the Government, the responses are consistently indicating a spirit of flexibility and willingness to extend deadlines, especially where the company is demonstrating good faith efforts to reach compliance.
+See the GSA Covid-19 web page that includes additional Frequently Asked Questions (FAQs), addressing the added flexibility. - Recently, 20 states have filed lawsuits challenging the legality of the federal vaccine mandate.
+As these cases are decided, it is expected that further guidance will be forthcoming regarding the mandates, including possible delays or increased flexibility. - The requirements are broad and apply to a wide cross section of a company's work force and subcontractors.
+Contractors should begin working with their human resources and legal departments now (if they have not already) to establish a clear plan of action and communicatethat policy and process to all employees and subcontractors before the new January 4, 2022 deadline.

+- The guidance provides for medical or religious exemptions but does not elaborate on what constitutes a valid basis for such an exemption.
 The exemption issue puts a contractor in a precarious position.
 The denial of an exemption request could lead to litigation from the requesting employee, and the granting of a request could lead to litigation from those employees having to work with an unvaccinated co-worker or claims of non-compliance from the Government.
 Contractors should establish an internal policy and process in anticipation of this vaccination requirement.
 They should be able to identify all covered employees, establish a means of documenting the vaccination status of covered employees, and have a fair and consistent process for considering all requests for exemption. - Lastly, this clause will require a certification from contractors and like many Government contracts requirements the risk of non-compliance includes up to \$23,000 per claim and treble damages under the False Claims Act (FCA).
 The Government recovered over \$2.2 billion through the FCA in 2020 and the Administration has signaled their intent enforce this rule.
 Contractors should be aware of potential penalties for non-compliance with this guidance.